Braun orders flags to be flown at full-staff for Trump's Inauguration Day

 INDIANAPOLIS (WISH) — A day after U.S. House Speaker Mike Johnson ordered that flags at the U.S. Capitol be raised to their full height on Inauguration Day for President-elect Donald Trump, Indiana’s new governor called on Hoosiers to do the same.

 According to President Joe Biden’s proclamation, U.S. flags were to be lowered for 30 days, until Jan.
-28, after the death of former President Jimmy Carter’s death on Dec.
+28, after the death of former President Jimmy Carter on Dec.
 29.

 The U.S. flag code lays out parameters for lowering the U.S. flag to half-staff, including a 30-day period for current or former presidents to cover flags at federal government buildings and their grounds, as well as at U.S. embassies and other facilities abroad, including military installations and vessels.